How Awful Was the Coverage of the McDonald’s AI Acquisition?

 Introduction

 For years now, companies have been introducing AI programs to impress investors and customers.
 In March of 2019, McDonald’s acquired Dynamic Yield Ltd for $300 million.
 Dynamic Yield Ltd is an AI firm.
 This AI initiative is aimed at adjusting the drive-through windows.
-The project essentially moves items around on the menu depending upon the week’s time or day based upon previous sales order history.
-And it should go without saying that this is not AI, and overall is one of the more ridiculous AI projects we have come across.
+Based on previous sales order history, the project essentially moves items around on the menu depending upon the week’s time or day.
+And it should go without saying that this is not AI; overall, it is one of the more ridiculous AI projects we have encountered.

-We checked how major media entities reported in this story.
+We checked how major media entities reported on this story.

 Our References for This Article